evkx/evkx.github.io/content/models/zeekr/001/001_Performance_AWD/_index.md

 ---
 title: Zeekr 001 Performance AWD
 linktitle: "001 Performance AWD"
-description: "Zeekr 001 Performance AWD is an all-electric sedan with a WLTP range of up to 590 km (367 miles).
+description: "Zeekr 001 Performance AWD is an all-electric station wagon with a WLTP range of up to 590 km (367 miles).
 EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---